DezerteR/InputHandler/README.md

 ---

-At one moment there can be active nly one context, to awoid repeating actions, context can derive action from another.
-So there could be many actions under one key.

 #### Usage
 Keybindings are defined in contexts in which should be unique.
 Active context could consume all events, or only these that are defined.